 Ossining is a medium-sized village located in the state of New York.
 With a population of 25,441 people and seven constituent neighborhoods, Ossining is the 64th largest community in New York.

 Housing costs in Ossining are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-The most common language spoken in Ossining is Spanish.
-Other important languages spoken here include English and Indic languages.
+The most common language spoken in Ossining is English.
+Other important languages spoken here include Spanish and Indic languages.